 What will be the impact of the proposed study if successful?

-Examples of impact include the development of new therapies or diagnostics tests, the development or sharing of important new research resources, and the influencing of clinical practice or policy development.
-As the impact of research is often realised after a long time period and through the contribution of multiple groups and teams, consideration should be given to the broader benefits of the research that may be achieved in the long term and through the exchange of knowledge with other stakeholders, often in multiple sectors.
+Examples of impact include the significant advancement of knowledge, the potential development of new therapies or diagnostics tests, the development or sharing of important new research resources, and the influencing of clinical practice or policy development.
+Consideration should be given to the broader benefits of the research that may be achieved in the long term and through the exchange of knowledge with other stakeholders, often in multiple sectors.

 This section should be no more than 150 words long.